mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 at others they worry about wrecking the mission with a bad decision.
-Travellers who become good friends with Stannen might act as mentors and help them blossom into an excellent leader, which will earn them long- term advantages as Stannen rises up the ranks of the company.
+Travellers who become good friends with Stannen might act as mentors and help them blossom into an excellent leader, which will earn them long-term advantages as Stannen rises up the ranks of the company.
 Stannen’s Agenda can be taken as ‘corporate ladder’ with an unhealthy dose of ‘blagging it.’